microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 {% endhighlight %}

-*When a new message comes from that user in that conversation the botPerUserConversationData will have your state*
+When a new message comes from that user in that conversation the botPerUserConversationData will have your object restored in it, giving you access to your persisted state for that user

 {% highlight C# %}